-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 (PTA), Back-to-School Night and Open House, and I have multiple opportunities to be involved in my child's education".
-Monitor sign ins and participation for SELPA involvement, meeting attendance, and the percentage of families of UPPs engaged in activities and decision-making committees.
-(PTA), Back-to-School Night and Open House, and I have multiple opportunities to be involved in my child's education".
-(ELAC), Parent Teacher Association (PTA), Back-to-School Night and Open House, and I have multiple opportunities to be involved in my child's education".
-Once a baseline is established (since the data is not currently aggregated across multiple meetings), there will be a 5% increase in the number of families actively involved in activities and committees across the district.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24

+(PTA), Back-to-School (PTA), Back-to-School (PTA), Back-to-School (ELAC), Parent

+House, and I have House, and I have (PTA) Back-to-School

+multiple opportunities multiple opportunities Night and Open

+to be involved in my to be involved in my House, and I have

+child's education". child's education". multiple opportunities

+to be involved in my

+Monitor sign ins and child's education".

+participation for

+SELPA involvement, Once a baseline is

+meeting attendance, established (since the

+and the percentage of data is not currently

+families of UPPs aggregated across

+engaged in activities multiple meetings),

+and decision-making there will be a 5%

+committees. increase in the

+number of families

+actively involved in

+activities and

+committees across the

+district.